mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 asteroid or even an orbital habitat.
 Such a capital is vulnerable to destruction by a large impactor.
-A bolide of significant size – perhaps only 10 or more kilometres in diameter – could be hurtled at such a target at high – even relativistic – speeds with cataclysmic effects.
+A bolide of significant size – perhaps only 10 or more kilometers in diameter – could be hurtled at such a target at high – even relativistic – speeds with cataclysmic effects.
 To prevent such a thing from happening, the Short Baseline Observation